-A: Kids do not need to know anything about golf in order to participate in The Broadmoor Caddie & Leadership Academy.
-Kids will be taught everything they need to know during training.
-If kids do have a background in golf that will be helpful for them.
+A: Although welcomed, caddies do not need any prior golf experience/knowledge in order to participate in The Broadmoor Caddie & Leadership Academy.
+Caddies will be taught everything they need to know during training and through online resources from the CGA.

 Q: How do I get paid?

-A: If kids complete all of their weekly requirements, they will be paid with an educational grant (see chart below for payment breakdown).
-Kids may also receive tips from golfers upon completion of a loop but this is not mandatory of the golfer.
+A: If caddies complete all of their weekly requirements, they will be paid with an educational grant of $600 a month for a total of $1800.00 by the end of the summer.
+Caddies may also receive tips from golfers upon completion of a loop but this is not mandatory of the golfer.

 Q: What do I wear when caddying?

-A: Uniforms will be provided to the kids once they are accepted into the program.
+A: Caddie uniforms will be provided upon acceptance into the program.

 Q: How long is training?

-A: Training twill take place throughout the month of May, once all kids have been accepted into the program.
+A: Training will take place throughout the month of May, once all caddies have been accepted into the program.

 Q: What is involved in leadership?